hisyntax/crud-api/readME.md

 ## After cloning the repo navigate to the project directory

-## Create a .env file and then copy the content of the example.env file into it and add the requires values
+## Create a .env file and then copy the content of the example.env file into it and add the required values

 ## Install Dependencies